-It keeps you hydratedistock/puhhha
+It keeps you hydrated

 istock/puhhha Hydration is not a direct benefit of the lemon properties themselves, but rather, drinking flavored water might entice you to consume more of it.
 “Fluids, in general, provide hydration, however, some people struggle to drink an adequate amount of water per day simply because they find water boring or do not enjoy the taste,” Palinski-Wade says.
 “Adding lemon to water can enhance the taste, making it more appealing to some, helping them to drink more and improve hydration.”
 Although the old rule was to drink eight 8-ounce glasses a day, nutritionists now recognize that the amount will vary based on what you weigh, how active you are, and where you live.
 One test to make sure you’re getting enough?
 Your pee should be nearly clear—if it’s yellow or dark, you need to drink more.
-Here’s how to guarantee you’ll drink more water throughout the day.
+Use these tricks to guarantee drink more water throughout the day.

-It may help you look youngeristock/vgajic
+It may help you look younger

 istock/vgajic The vitamin C in lemon juice might actually help your skin as well, definitely one of the benefits of lemon water.
 One study from the U.K. showed that higher vitamin C intakes were associated with fewer wrinkles.
 “Because vitamin C is a nutrient that can fight off free-radical damage, it can protect skin,” Palinski-Wade says.
 This could be due to vitamin C’s effects on collagen, which helps make up the connective tissue under the skin.
 “In addition, the hydration from the water helps skin stay more subtle and provides a more youthful appearance,” she adds.
 Your skin is an organ, and hydration helps it function at its best.

-It may help liver functionistock/baytunc
+It may help liver function

 istock/baytunc Another one of the benefits of lemon water is helping your liver to do a better job being the body’s filter.
 “Boosting overall hydration can help to improve the function of all organs in the body, including the liver,” Palinski-Wade says.
 “In addition, animal studies have found that the citrus flavonoids in lemon may protect the liver against toxins and reduce fat in the liver, protecting against fatty liver disease.”
 Your liver is the body’s natural mechanism for flushing out toxins; so although claims of “detoxification” from lemon juice aren’t exactly proven, helping the liver to work better could benefit your body.